2019 Sunderland City Council election: Background

-There had been no by-elections to the Council in the period since the 2018 local elections, however two Liberal Democrat councillors who had won by-elections in 2017 and 2018 were seeking re-election, and a Liberal Democrat councillor had stood down ahead of the elections, meaning that there was a two-up election in the Sandhill Ward.
+There had been no by-elections on the Council since the 2018 local elections.
+However, two Liberal Democrat councillors who had won by-elections in 2017 and 2018 were seeking re-election.
+Also, a Liberal Democrat councillor had stepped down prior to the elections, resulting in a two-seat contest in the Sandhill Ward.

 Sitting St Chad's councillor and former mayor Stuart Porthouse was unable to stand for re-election, having been suspended from the Labour Party ahead of the election, after sharing a post online about anti-Semitism.
 In Washington, a former Labour councillor had resigned having been expelled from the Labour Party after pleading guilty to attempting to sexually communicate with a child.

 The Labour Party, Conservatives and UKIP all fielded 25 candidates in the election.
 The Liberal Democrats fielded 19 candidates, and the Greens 24.
 In addition, there were 4 Independent candidates, 3 Populist Party candidates, and one each from For Britain and the Democrats and Veterans.